A lightweight BFT consensus protocol for blockchains: General consensus algorithm framework

-So far, we only considered a static set of block proposers~$\mathcal{P}$.
-In blockchains, however, this set is typically changing over time as block proposers may want to stop participating in proof-of-stake and withdraw their deposit or different delegates get voted in the top ranks in a delegated proof-of-stake system.
-The interesting question is what the implications of a dynamically changing set of block proposers are for the safety and liveness guarantees from the last sections.
+So far, we only considered a static set of validators~$\validatorSet$.
+In blockchains networks, however, this set is typically changing over time as validators may want to stop participating in Proof-of-Stake and withdraw their deposit or different delegates get voted in the top ranks in a Delegated Proof-of-Stake system.
+The interesting question is what the implications of a dynamically changing set of validators are for the safety and liveness guarantees from the last sections.

-One approach is that a change of block proposers (e.g., because of withdrawals, deposits or votes) is always possible and comes into effect without requiring any finality, i.e., without requiring that the block or a descendant of the block containing the information of the change of block proposers receives precommits by a certain threshold of block proposers.
-We discuss this approach and prove some weaker safety guarantees for it.